 Pulsatilla has the following emotional symptoms: it suits shy, clingy people who are better for sympathy and need constant support, company and comforting.
 They are very weepy, often uncontrollably and cry at all reminders such as photos and sad music.

-Always read the label.
+Always read the label and follow directions for use.
 Homoeopathic principles should be applied when using this remedy.
 If symptoms persist consult your health care professional promptly.

 Pulsatilla pratensis – Windflower

 Remedy picture as described in traditional homoeopathic texts.

 Pulsatilla is used in home prescribing to treat issues surrounding hormonal imbalance.
 A key indicator for Pulsatilla is where symptoms change and shift, wander, rise and cease rapidly.
 Mucous discharge is often thick, bland and yellowish green.